sklise/devise-capturable/README.md

 #### Add links

 The gem ships with a helper method to show the Capture widget.
 You will use this to show the login / registration form, but use the normal `destroy_user_session_path` helper to log out the user.
-This is because Devise is controlling the user cookie, not Janrain.
+This is because Devise, not Capture, is controlling the user cookie.

 ```erb
 <ul class="nav">